nicolasoleinizak/memo-server/README.md

 Assuming that you have already setted up Docker in your machine, you need to run:

 Ensure you have all the required environment variables in the .env file.
 Check specially if the DB_HOSTNAME is set as "mysql", since this is the way that the Laravel container will communicate with the database container.
+Also, beside the Laravel common environment variables, you'll need to add an API_VALUE with any value you consider secure enough to authorize your API requests.

 Then, run the Sail command from the project root folder,